 Content Covered Here

-Reasons We Love This Recipe
+Why We Love This No-Knead Pizza Dough

-- Great for meal prep!
 Its overnight rise and ability to keep in the fridge for up to 48 hours make it a great meal-prep option for an easy weekend dinner.
-Even better, it freezes beautifully for a month!
+Even better, it freezes beautifully for a month. - Feed a crowd on game day!

-- Feed a crowd on game day!
-This Neapolitan pizza dough recipe makes two 9-inch thin crusts to be passed around or one large 11-inch thick-crusted pie for lovers of the doughy, chewy crust.
+This Neapolitan pizza dough recipe makes two 9-inch thin crusts to be passed around or one large 11-inch thick-crusted pie for lovers of the doughy, chewy crust. - It’s super easy to make.

-- It’s super easy to make.
 There’s no kneading necessary— with this no-knead pizza dough recipe, you just mix it up and let it rise overnight.

 Ingredient Notes and Substitutions

-- 00 Flour – is the most finely ground Italian flour out there — the best for any authentic Italian pizza crust recipe!
+- 00 flour: is the most finely ground Italian flour out there — the best for any authentic Italian pizza crust recipe!
 All-purpose flour is a workable substitute, but the consistency will be less airy.
 I use and recommend King Arthur 00 flour.

 - Semolina flour is also a must (in our opinion) to prevent sticking.
 See our notes below for details on how exactly to use it.
 I recommend and use King Arthur Semolina flour.

-- Active Dry Yeast – this recipe uses a tiny amount—just ⅛ teaspoon!
+- Active dry yeast: this recipe uses a tiny amount—just ⅛ teaspoon!
 Instant yeast will work, too, if necessary.
 If you can’t get your hands on any yeast at all, make our sourdough starter pizza crust or bread dough pizza — you don’t need yeast for those recipes.

-- Warm Water – about 95 to 110°F helps activate the yeast.
+- Warm water: about 95 to 110°F helps activate the yeast.
 If the water is too cold, the yeast won’t proof.
 On the other hand, if it is too hot, it will kill the yeast.

-- Optional – We recommend semolina flour to prevent sticking (see #2 below for more on this).
+- Optional: We recommend semolina flour to prevent sticking (see #2 below for more on this).

 Authentic Topping Ideas

 - Want a veggie lover’s pie?
-Stick to bell peppers, spinach, and mushrooms — nothing too watery that might make the crust soggy.
+Stick to bell peppers, tomatoes, spinach, and mushrooms — nothing too watery that might make the crust soggy.

-How to Make Neapolitan Pizza Dough
+How to Make No Knead Pizza Dough

 - Add the dry ingredients a little bit at a time.